MachadoLhes/tanker-go/README.md

 - `/product` - returns a JSON object with a name and an id
 - `/multiProduct` - returns a list of products as JSON objects
 - `/offer` - returns a JSON object with a price and an id
-- `/installment` - - returns a JSON object with a number of installments
+- `/installment` - returns a JSON object with a number of installments
+- `/resource-status` - a simple health check which returns 204 status code

 ## Changing the response time